arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us.md

 }
 ```

-The Notice how the Dictionary's type arguments match the function ones:
+ Notice how the dictionary's type arguments match the function ones:

 ```csharp
 Double :: Func<int, int>